nawalabdi/lotide/README.md

 The following functions are currently implemented:

-The following functions are currently implemented:

-assertArraysEqual(actual, expected): this function compares two arrays and logs if they match or not assertEqual(actual, expected): function compares two values and console.logs if they are the same or not assertObjectsEqual(actual, expected): takes in two objects and console.logs an appropriate message to the console countLetters(string): function counts number of times a letter shows up in a string countOnly(allItems, itemsToCount): countOnly will return an object containing counts of everything that the input object listed eqArrays(array1, array2): function eqArrays which takes in two arrays and returns true or false, based on a perfect match eqObjects(object1, object2): Returns true if both objects have identical keys with identical values.
-Otherwise returns false. findKey(object, callback): function takes in an object and value, it scans the objects and returns the first key which contains the given value.
-If no key with that given value is found, then it returns undefined. findKeyByValue(object, value): function takes in an object and value, it scans the objects and returns the first key which contains the given value.
-If no key with that given value is found, then it returns undefined. head(array): returns first item in an array letterPositions(sentence): function will return all the indices in the string where each character is found map(array, callback): function takes in an array and a callback function, it applies the callback function to each item in the array and appends it to an array, returning the new array at the end.
-In this case, the callback function is returning the element found at index of 0 of each element of the array. middle(array): takes in an array and returns the middle-most elements of the given array tail(array): returns the "tail" of an array, everything except for the first item of the provided array takeUntil(array, callback): function will return a slice of the array with elements taken from the beginning until the callback/predicate returns a truthy value. without(source, itemsToRemove): function will remove a subset of a given array and remove unwanted elements
+head: accepts an array and returns the first element
+tail: accepts an array and returns the same array, but with the first element removed
+middle: accepts an array and returns the middle element or elements as an array
+countLetters: accepts a string and returns an object with key value pairs to denote each character in the string, and the number of times it occured in the string
+countOnly: accepts an array of strings and return counts for a specific subset of those strings (the subset is identified by an object)
+eqArrays: accepts two arrays and returns true or false based on if they are equal
+eqObjects: accepts two objects and returns true or false based on if they are equal
+findKey: accepts an object and a callback function: scans the object and returns the first key for which the callback function returns a truthy value
+findKeyByValue: accepts an object and a value: scans the object and returns the first key which contains the given value
+flatten: accepts an array where some elements may also be arrays and returns a single array with no inner arrays (a "flattened" version of the input array)
+letterPositions: accepts a string and returns an object with all of the indices in the string where each character was found
+map: accepts an array and a function, and creates a new array with the results of calling the provided function on each element in the input array
+takeUntil: accepts an array and a callback function and runs each array element through the function, returning an array with all the items from the original array until the callback provided returns a truthy value
+without: accepts a source array and an array of items to remove, and returns a subject of the source array, removing any elements that were included in the inputted array of items to remove